Photo of CM Ralph © 2020

 I prefer the pronouns: They, Them, and Their.

 My claim to fame - I have a small cult following for being the person who created and published the world's first LGBTQ computer game in 1989, Caper in the Castro.
-(Please use this link for copyright and publication info) It was heralded as, "One of the most important accomplishments in the history of interactive entertainment."
+(Please refer to copyright/licensing fees for article publications) It was heralded as, "One of the most important accomplishments in the history of interactive entertainment."
 By Paste Magazine.
 (I am occasionally asked to do interviews and some fans make YouYube videos about the game.
 It was also featured in a museum installation in Berlin, Germany Dec 2018 - May 2019)

 A late bloomer, I graduated from the University of California @ Santa Cruz program in Interactive Media Design in 2002.
 I went on to teach evening classes for the University in Digital Film Editing and Special Effects for a couple of years, then in 2004 I graduated from the New York Alternative Film School and began working on building what would one day become my own studio.
 In 2019 I became a Certified Art Therapy Coach and hope to offer workshops beginning in 2020.